himanij11/music-playlist/README.md

 #### b.
 Users
 #### c.
 Playlist

-### 3. Observing a system at load using a variety of tools
+### 3. Observing a system at load using a variety of tool
+Gatling was used for testing the system at load.
+At the moment we are having a bit of trouble getting gatling to work as its not picking up the scala files We are working on fixing this issue

 ### 4. Exploring the failure modes of a system